jhuckaby/pixl-proxy/README.md

 #### http_timeout_ms

 The `http_timeout_ms` property allows you to set an HTTP timeout for back-end service requests.
 This is measured as the *time to first byte*.
-See the[pixl-request timeout documentation](https://github.com/jhuckaby/pixl-request#handling-timeouts) for more details on this.
+See the [pixl-request timeout documentation](https://github.com/jhuckaby/pixl-request#handling-timeouts) for more details on this.
 The value should be an integer, and is measured in milliseconds.
 Example (3 seconds):

 ```js
 "MyPool1": {